NAIT earns honour of fielding Junior Culinary Team Canada

 "This collaboration promises to elevate the culinary landscape."

-Eight competitors, from a student body of around 200, will be selected for Junior Culinary Team Canada.
+A small group of competitors, from a student body of around 200, will be selected for Junior Culinary Team Canada.
 The first criterion is age – competitors must be under 25.
 “From there it is ability, commitment, drive,” says Lymburner.

 McElwain remembers the commitment well.
 She developed a habit of waking up early to study, her weekends often taken up by preparation or events to raise funds for the trip.
 “You do feel it a bit on Monday sometimes,” she recalls.
 “The support from my teammates and coaches got me through it.”